parthendo/thrain/readme.md

 **NOTE**: For instance we have uploaded the screenshots of the process in dump/images.</br>
 **NOTE 2**: This hosting technique is newbie.
 The project can be accessed by the public IP of the instance.
 If you have a better approach, please let us know :')

+FOr any further queries please fell free to connect to us at hardikgaur@geu.ac.in or parthendo@geu.ac.in